antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 * **System.DirectoryServices**.
 There is currently no support in .NET Core to communicate with LDAP or ActiveDirectory.

 * **System.Drawing**.
 While strictly speaking a client API, many developers use the drawing API on servers to provide thumbnail generation or watermarking.
-We currently don't have support for this in .NET Core.
+We currently don't have support for these APIs in .NET Core.

 * **System.Transactions**.
 While ADO.NET supports transactions there is no support for distributed transactions, which includes the notion of ambient transactions and enlistment.

 * **System.Xml.Xsl and System.Xml.Schema**. .NET Core has support for `XmlDocument` as well as Linq's `XDocument`, including XPath.
 However, currently there is no support for XSD (`XmlSchema`) or XSLT (`XslTransform`).

 * **System.Net.Mail**.
-There is currently no support for sending emails from .NET Core.
+There is currently no support for sending emails from .NET Core using these APIs.

 * **System.IO.Ports**. .NET Core currently doesn't include the ability to communicate with a serial port.